lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

   ) WITH (DATASOURCE="test/", FORMAT="JSON", KEY="USERID", CONF_KEY="demo_conf");
 ```

-The configuration keys used for these specific configurations are the same as in `default` configurations, any values specified in specific configurations will overwrite the values in `default` section.
+Parameters defined in a custom configuration will override the corresponding parameters in the `default` configuration.
+Make sure to set values carefully to ensure the desired behavior.

 ## Integrate MQTT Source with eKuiper Rules